 - Building understanding that goes deeper than a set of assumptions.

-When you're building an intranet, you’re likely to have a lot of people at the decision-making table—probably all desk workers.
-Often, they forget to talk about remote employees in any substantial way.
+When you're building an intranet, you’re likely to have a lot of people at the decision-making table - probably all desk workers.
+Often, they forget to talk about remote employees in any way that acknowledges their unique needs.
 They talk in assumptions; they talk about them, not with them.
 But once you invite a regular employee to share their experience, these meetings get way more interesting.
 People make an effort to understand.

 That’s why creating personas based on real employees will help companies get past the assumptions they make about their needs.
 There is now no question that frontline staff needs and deserves better access to digital tools and services.